 New Port Richey is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 16,256 people and 30 constituent neighborhoods, New Port Richey is the 153rd largest community in Florida.

-New Port Richey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, New Port Richey isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Port Richey are a mix of both white- and blue-collar jobs.
 Overall, New Port Richey is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Port Richey who work in sales jobs (13.98%), office and administrative support (12.74%), and food service (9.28%).

 The citizens of New Port Richey are slightly less educated than the national average of 21.84% for the average city or town: 13.92% of adults in New Port Richey have a bachelor's degree or advanced degree